steve-gray/semantique/README.md

                     branch: master
                     event: push

+It is assumed that the upstream origin URL is already set on your git workspace for the purposes of publishing.
 You need to set the following environment variables (as secrets in Drone/GoCD):

 | Environment Variable | Used For |
 | - | - |